-Disabling I/O through a path, HBA controller, array port, or DMP node prevents DMP from issuing I/O requests through the specified path, or the paths that are connected to the specified controller, array port, or DMP node.
-The command blocks until all pending I/O requests issued through the paths are completed.
+Disabling I/O through a path, HBA controller, array port, or Dynamic Multi-Pathing (DMP) node prevents DMP from issuing I/O requests through the specified path. or the paths that are connected to the specified controller, array port, or DMP node.